v-gits/crypto-alertify-privacy-policy/README.md

-This is a Privacy Policy
+This is a Crypto Alertify Privacy Policy

 PRIVACY POLICY
 Last updated November 02, 2025